$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Health insurance is additional — budget AED 600–3,000 depending on tier and age.

 Key benefit: GoFreelance holders get 24/7 access to co-working spaces across the Dubai clusters and access to Marketplace.ae, the platform for bidding on regional media and technology projects.
-For professionals who need a Dubai address and want access to UAE clients in media and tech, the prestige and banking acceptance of a Dubai Media City or Dubai Internet City license justifies the premium.
+For professionals who need a Dubai address and want access to UAE clients in media and tech, the address and operating context may justify the premium; bank approval remains case-by-case.

 Key limitation: Strictly solo practitioner permits — no hiring of staff, no employee sponsorship.

-Portfolio review: Dubai Media City specifically reviews your professional portfolio at application stage.
-A strong existing body of work speeds approval; an entry-level portfolio may cause delays or reclassification.
+Portfolio review: Dubai Media City may request a professional portfolio at application stage.
+A strong existing body of work can help document the declared activity; confirm the current review requirements before applying.

 Ajman Free Zone (NuVentures)